-Again in 2014, Dr. Appleyard and a team of investigators e-published (hard print is pending) another study regarding stress and Endometriosis.
+Again in 2014, Dr. Appleyard and a team of investigators e-published another study regarding stress and Endometriosis.
 This time it was to investigate whether being able to control stress would affect Endometriosis’s progression.
 It concludes, “[i]n summary, the level of stress controllability appears to modulate the behavior and pathophysiology of endometriosis and offers evidence for evaluating therapeutic interventions.”
-An abstract of the study can be read here.
 Also, I have the entire study provided by Dr. Appleyard.
 Contact me if you’d like to read it…

 Techniques We Can Use to Alleviate Stress:

 Breathing: Deep, focused breathing has been shown to reduce anxiety, and calm emotions and thoughts.
-There are several techniques for deep breathing, and I personally will begin using the 4-7-8 Technique (you can read more about it here).
+There are several techniques for deep breathing, and I personally will begin using the 4-7-8 Technique.

 Exercise: Physical exercise pumps up endorphins…the “feel goods.”
 It may also help us forget the stresses of the day, shedding calories and stress!
 A win-win!